-The Audit Commission reviewed each of the core service areas shown over the page.
-Each service was scored on a scale of one to four with one being the lowest and four being the highest.
+The Audit Commission review each of the core service areas shown below.
+Each service is scored on a scale of one to four with one being the lowest and four being the highest.

-Service Score 2005 Score 2004 Benefits - The Council's performance in providing housing and Council Tax Benefit services.
-The assessment is made by the Benefit Fraud Inspectorate - BFI - and is based primarily on achievement against the 2005 Housing Benefits/Council Tax benefits performance standards.
-3 3 Children and young people - The Council's performance in providing children's services.
-The joint assessment is made by the Commission for Social Care Improvement - CSCI - and Ofsted following a review of the Council's overall performance and key indicators.
-3 See below Culture - The Council's contribution to culture services and outcomes as assessed by the Audit Commission.
+Service Score Benefits - The Council's performance in providing housing and council tax benefit services.
+The assessment is made by the BFI and is based primarily on achievement against the 2005 Housing benefits/council tax benefits performance standards.
+3 Children and young people - The Council's performance in providing children's services.
+The joint assessment is made by the CSCI and Ofsted following a review of Council overall performance and key indicators.
+3 Culture - The Council's contribution to culture services and outcomes as assessed by the Audit Commission.
 The assessment combines culture inspection reports with a range of performance indicators.
-3 3 Environment - The Council's performance, as assessed by the Audit Commission, in providing environmental services.
+For 2005 the overall score used for CPA will be the higher of the 2005 score or the score from the 2004 libraries and leisure block score.
+3 Environment - The Council's performance, as assessed by the Audit Commission, in providing environmental services.
 The assessment is made by combining environment inspection reports with a range of performance indicators.
-4 4 Housing - The Council's performance, as assessed by the Audit Commission, in providing community housing and, where applicable, housing management services.
+4 Housing - The Council's performance, as assessed by the Audit Commission, in providing community housing and, where applicable, housing management services.
 The assessment is made by combining housing inspection reports with a range of performance indicators.
-3 4 Social care -adults - The Council's performance in providing adult social care services.
-The assessment is made by CSCI following a review of the Council's overall performance and key indicators.
-3 3
+3 Social care (adults) - The Council's performance in providing adult social care services.
+The assessment is made by CSCI following a review of Council overall performance and key indicators.
+3